Controversial warehouse tabled after lively hearing

 But it was pretty clear at the hearing that the project is not wanted by some people in the community.
 A handful of Hoschton residents who live near the property voiced their concerns with the project and its potential impact on their homes.

 See the full story in the Jan.
-31 issue of The Jackson Herald.
+31 issue of The Braselton News.

 Controversial warehouse tabled after lively hearing